 Who will be receiving a gift from your family this year and what do you plan to buy them (or how much can you allocate to each person)?

-I’ll never forget walking through Toys ‘R Us with my mom last year (it was nearing midnight on Thanksgiving — we’re hard core) and watching a woman pick up a $13 item and say to her husband, “I don’t know who to give this to, but it’s only $13 and will be a nice filler gift.”
+I’ll never forget walking through Toys ‘R Us with my mom a few years ago (it was nearing midnight on Thanksgiving — we’re hard core) and watching a woman pick up a $13 item and say to her husband, “I don’t know who to give this to, but it’s only $13 and will be a nice filler gift.”
 In my world, $13 can be used for something other than a gift that is given with no intent and will probably be discarded by the recipient.

-Check out our gift guides if you need some inspiration.
+Check out our great list of gift guides if you need some inspiration.
 The gifts have been hand-picked with the hope that people will enjoy them to the fullest.

 This post may contain affiliate links.
 See the disclosure policy for more information.